 (4) Retain all JFS 01052s, all approved and denied JFS 01050s and all JFS 01051s.

 (B) Applicants seeking a post adoption special service subsidy shall:

-(1) Complete each section of the JFS 01050 and JFS 01051, if applicable, and have the provider complete each section of the JFS 01052, in order for the application to be considered complete.
+(1) Complete each section of the JFS 01050 and JFS 01051, if applicable, and have the provider complete each section of the JFS 01052, if applicable in order for the application to be considered complete.

 (2) Forward all documentation as outlined in rule 5101:2-44-13.1 of the Administrative Code to the PCSA in the county in which the applicant and child reside.

 (C) The PCSA shall form a post adoption subsidy review committee composed of a minimum of three people: a representative of the PCSA administration, a representative of the PCSA adoption services section, and a person within the community who is knowledgeable about post adoption services.
 The PCSA shall ensure that people from outside the adoption services section adhere to all confidentiality procedures in accordance with section 5153.17 of the Revised Code.

 (D) The committee shall review each completed JFS 01050, JFS 01051 and JFS 01052 and recommend the services and level of funding to be provided by the PASSS program to the PCSA executive director or designee.

 (E) PASSS funds shall be used for the following:

 (1) Family preservation services for a child residing in the home of the adoptive parent.

 (2) Services that will reduce serious psychological risk for the child or serious physical risk for the child or others.
 Serious psychological or physical risk is defined as a progressive psychological or physical illness, injury, or impairment that will continue over an extended period of time and requires direct supervision by a qualified professional as outlined in rule 5101:2-44-13.1 of the Administrative Code.
 If such services are for a child not residing in the home, the requested services shall focus on specific reunification goals that enable the child to return home.